What Are The Lungs?

 Learning how to access both upper and lower lung performance whilst utilising the most powerful of the respiratory muscles, the diaphragm, is definitely in your best interests if living potently is your goal.

-Unfortunately, in professions where breathing in pollutants or smoking is the norm, you can expect this decrease in lung capacity to increase by many more percent each year.
+Unfortunately, in professions where breathing in pollutants or smoking is the norm, you can expect this decrease in lung health to increase by many more percent each year.